 Medical Laboratory Science

 A Medical Laboratory Science degree from UWO will prepare you for a challenging and rewarding career in healthcare laboratories.
-Also called Medical Laboratory Scientists (MLS), medical technologists play a key role in the modern laboratory.
+Medical Laboratory Scientists (MLS) play a key role in the modern laboratory.
 Their primary responsibility is to perform tests on blood and other body fluids, and they are also responsible for laboratory procedures in areas such as clinical chemistry, microbiology, hematology, serology and urinalysis.
 Information gained through these tests can help a physician to identify a patient’s disease and evaluate effective treatment.

-Medical technologists use microscopes, automatic analyzers, electronic counters, spectrophotometers and other sophisticated laboratory equipment.
+Medical laboratory scientists use microscopes, automatic analyzers, electronic counters, spectrophotometers and other sophisticated laboratory equipment.

 Sometimes test results are factual, definite and complete, but often results pose other questions, or serve as hyphens between the questions and answers of medical research.